incognitojam/paper-plugin-template/README.md

-# kotlin-paper-plugin-template
+# paper-plugin-template

-Template Minecraft plugin using Kotlin, Gradle and Paper.
+Template for PaperMC plugin using Kotlin.